← All Guides

 • Out (O): Will not play.
 Begin your waiver wire search for their backup immediately — don't wait.

-• IR (Injured Reserve): Out for an extended period, typically at least four weeks under NFL rules.
-Act fast — their backup's value peaks in the first 24 hours after the designation.
+• IR (Injured Reserve): A roster move rather than a game designation — out for an extended period, at minimum four games under current NFL rules.
+Act fast: the backup's waiver value peaks in the first 24 hours after the move.

 Reading Practice Reports

 Practice participation status is often more predictive than the official designation.
-Teams release practice reports Wednesday through Friday showing each player as Full, Limited, or DNP (did not practice).
+Teams file practice reports Wednesday through Friday showing each player one of three ways: Full participation, Limited participation (less than 100% of their normal reps), or DNP (did not participate).
+The trajectory across the three days is the signal — an improving trend usually ends in active status, a flat or worsening one usually doesn't.

 • Full practice Wednesday through Friday: almost certainly playing